-In Lane County, supportive services is the use of funds to pay for services that are necessary to enable an individual to participate in activities authorized under the Workforce Innovation and Opportunity Act (WIOA) and special grant funds issued by Lane Workforce Partnership.
-Supportive services may only be provided to eligible individuals who are registered in the State of Oregon's WorkSource Oregon MIS System and who have completed documentation in I-Trac and are specifically enrolled in Individualized Career or Training services.
+In Lane County, supportive services are the use of funds to pay for services that are necessary to enable an individual to participate in activities authorized under the Workforce Innovation and Opportunity Act (WIOA) and special grant funds issued by Lane Workforce Partnership.
+Supportive services may only be provided to eligible individuals who have completed documentation in the I-Trac MIS System and are specifically enrolled in Individualized Career or Training services.
 There must be documentation in the participant file in Lane Workforce Partnership's electronic document management system, eBridge, that supports the participant's eligibility and enrollment as well as documentation that they are unable to obtain support services through their own means or through other programs which provide such services.
 Supportive Services are only allowable when they are necessary to enable eligible individuals to participate or remain in authorized training or job search services.